Query Criteria for the Post-partum depression (2009-2011) Measure

 "No Variance" is displayed when there is no record, or only one record in the sample population, for the selected indicator and demographics.

 Suppression of Estimates

-According to CDC guidelines, a minimum of 30 respondents (women with a recent live birth) must answer a question in order for it to be reported.
-Where the number of respondents is below 30, ** will appear in the table.
+According to CDC PRAMS guidelines, a minimum of 30 respondents must answer the question in order for it to be reported.
+Where the number of respondents is below 30, or the RSE is greater than 0.50, ** will appear in the table.